UQdeco3500/CAAKE/README.md

 If you do not already have Node.js and npm installed, you can download and install them from the official website: https://nodejs.org/

 ### Step 2: Install Expo CLI
-Expo CLI is a command-line tool that helps you create, manage, and run Expo projects.

 You can install Expo CLI globally by running this command in your terminal: npm install -g expo-cli

 ### Step 3: Install Expo in your Device
 Download Expo in Appstore or Google Playstore

-### Step 4: Install the required dependencies for your React Native app
+### Step 4: Install the Required Dependencies
-React Native: If you haven't already initialized your project with React Native, you can do so using: npx react-native init YourAppName
+React Native:
+npx react-native init AppName

 React Navigation:
 npm install @react-navigation/native